-While it can be advantageous for some private companies to go this route, the practice has been used by those engaged in fraud and scams.
+While it can be advantageous for some private companies to go public with a reverse merger, the practice has also been abused by companies engaged in fraud and scams.

-That’s the major reason it can happen more quickly.
-But, this also means that reverse mergers are only appropriate for those firms that don’t need cash right away.
-Companies looking to raise cash quickly are better off pursuing an IPO.
+It’s important to understand that, unlike in an initial public offering (IPO), there is no capital being raised immediately during a reverse merger.
+That helps expedite the process of going public, but it also means that reverse mergers are only appropriate for private firms that don’t need cash right away.
+Companies looking to raise cash as they go public are better off taking the traditional route of pursuing an IPO.

 Cases of Fraud and How to Spot Them

 - What do we know about the existing public company?
-Is it a legitimate, money-making business or simply an abandoned company that never got de-listed from a stock exchange?
+Is it a legitimate, money-making business, or simply an abandoned company that never got delisted from a stock exchange?

 - What do we about the executives and their background?